Jonas Øglænd took over Sandnes Jernvarefabrikk

-Oglaend System worked for a year on gaining the Snøhvit contract and eventually did win it.
+Oglaend System worked for a year on gaining the Snøhvit contract and eventually won it.
 The contract covered about 20% of the production volume.

 Oglaend System was awarded the prestigious "Export Award" for Rogaland in Norway.

-The management declared that a yearly growth of 10-20% must be generated by export.
+The management declared that a yearly growth of 10-20% had to be generated by export.
 This year Oglaend System won the contract for Ormen Lange.
-Furthermore, The Clean Trunking Type CT for hygienic and clean environment, was launched.
-A new market opened for Oglaend System with supplies of tailormade trunking systems for clean room plants such as slaughterhouses, pharmaceutical industry, breweries, dairies etc.
+Furthermore, The Clean Trunking Type CT for hygienic and clean environments, was launched.
+A new market opened for Oglaend System with supplies of custom made trunking systems for clean room plants such as slaughterhouses, pharmaceutical industry, breweries, dairies and more.

 Oglaend System Korea

 Oglaend System Korea Co., Ltd was established in 2004.
-Currently, there are two offices, respectively in Busan and Seoul.
-In Busan, the subsidary also has a large warehouse and fabrication facility.
+There are currently two offices, one in Busan and the other in Seoul.
+The subsidary in Busan also has a large warehouse and fabrication facility.
 Their primary industrial focus is on the offshore and onshore oil and gas sector, as well as shipbuilding.

 Oglaend Industries Middle East established

 In 2007 there were many reasons to celebrate.
 On 27th of April Oglaend System AS celebrated its 30-year anniversary with a gala dinner for 250 guests in Atlantic Hall in Stavanger.
-Another milestone in our company’s history was that in 2007 Oglaend System had a record turnover of 375 million NOK and the highest monthly turnover of 41 million NOK.
-This year was marked by an incredible demand for our multidiscipline support systems.
+Another milestone was the record turnover of 375 million NOK and the highest monthly turnover of 41 million NOK.
+There was a large demand for our multidiscipline support systems.
 Seeing as this almost burst production capacity, more than 40 million NOK was invested in expanding the factory, acquiring a fully-automatic “night-train”, fully-automatic welding robots, a new demonstration van and new office interiors.

 Subsidiary in Denmark established

-Oglaend System's subsidiary in Denmark was opened, which would serve as the group’s main hub for wind power solutions - both offshore and onshore.
+Oglaend System's subsidiary in Denmark opened, and would serve as the group’s main hub for wind power solutions - both offshore and onshore.
 However, they also work within oil and gas, infrastructure and the food processing industry.

 End of an era and beginning of a new one

-Oglaend System’s founder Gunnstein Austigard stepped down as CEO, which lead the way for his son Geir Austigard to take over the CEO position.
+Oglaend System’s founder Gunnstein Austigard stepped down as CEO, which lead the way for his son, Geir Austigard, who was hired to take over the CEO position.

 Subsidiary and Factory specialising in FRP opened

 This was also the year our subsidiary and factory in Malaysia was established.
 It has a total area of 6,700 square meters and its main fabrication is FRP and some steel products.
-Malaysia is Oglaend’s centre for FRP and global export, with the main end market being Asia.
+Malaysia is Oglaend System’s centre for FRP and global export, with the main end market being Asia.

 Sweden offices moved

-Oglaend System AB in Sweden moved offices from Staffanstorp til Höllviken.
+Oglaend System AB in Sweden moved offices from Staffanstorp to Höllviken.

 Oglaend System opened in Russia and the USA

-On 1 January 2011 Oglaend Industries AS established two new subsidiaries, respectively in the USA and Russia.
+On 1 January 2011 Oglaend Industries AS established two new subsidiaries, respectively in Russia and the US.

 Major delivery to Goliat project

-Oglaend System started the delivery to the FPSO called Sevan Goliat.
-For this project Oglaend System supplied stainless steel systems such as: MultiGrid®, ladders, trays, HVAC supports, pipe supports and accessories.
+Oglaend System started the delivery to the Sevan Goliat FPSO.
+For this project Oglaend System supplied stainless steel systems such as: MultiGrid®, cable ladders, cable trays, HVAC supports, pipe supports and accessories.
 The topside weight for this project was 30,000 tonnes, with a total value of $42 million for Oglaend System.

 The R&D department at Oglaend System was moved to Oglaend Industries, in order to secure quality R&D services for all subsidiaries on an equal basis.
-Furthermore, we have established engineering hubs in London, Houston and Kuala Lumpur to work as an extended arm of our R&D department.
-By doing so, we are able to ensure that our customers can get our advise and recommendations from an office nearby their project's location.
+Furthermore, Oglaend System established engineering hubs in London, Houston and Kuala Lumpur to work as an extended arm of our main R&D department.
+By doing so, we are able to ensure that our customers can get our advise and recommendations from an office nearby their project location.

-Oglaend System procured a contract for supply of E&I support systems, cable trays and cable ladders for BG’s project called Knarr.
+Oglaend System procured a contract to supply E&I support systems, cable trays and cable ladders to BG’s project called Knarr.
 The total sale for this project was 40,3 million NOK.
 In addition, our company also won a contract for another Norway based installation, namely ConocoPhillips’ Ekofisk LQ.
-It was supplied E&I support systems, cable trays and cable ladders, piping and HVAC support for a total of 95 million NOK.
+It was supplied with E&I support systems, cable trays and cable ladders, piping and HVAC support for a total of 95 million NOK.

 Major oil and gas contracts won